GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
-> ~ *George Carrette*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts